La Santa Muerte in Mexico

 This book examines La Santa Muerte's role in people's daily lives and explores how popular religious practices of worship and devotion developed around a figure often associated with illicit activities.
 She represents life with the possibility of respite but without ultimate redemption, and she speaks to the complexities of lives lived at the fringes of violence, insecurity, impunity, and economic hardship.
 The essays collected here move beyond the visually arresting sight of La Santa Muerte as a tattoo or figurine, suggesting that she represents a major movement in Mexico.

-Wil G. Pansters is a professor of cultural anthropology at Utrecht University.
+strong>Wil G. Pansters is a professor of social and political anthropology of Latin America at Utrecht University.
 He is the editor of Violence, Coercion, and State-Making in Twentieth-Century Mexico: The Other Half of the Centaur.

 List of Illustrations